James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 One plus for Dyson owners is the bevy of attachment options available.

-Dyson’s popularity makes this possible since manufacturers are willing to spend money on R&D to design and produce tools because there’s a vast market.
+Dyson’s popularity makes this possible, as manufacturers are willing to invest in R&D to design and produce tools due to the vast market.

-I have not tested most of these tools, so I only provide commentary based on the product description.
+I have not tested most of these tools, so I provide commentary based solely on the product descriptions.

-Aftermarket tools are typically cheaper than OEM, and some creative items help consumers use their Dyson products more efficiently.
+Aftermarket tools are typically less expensive than OEM, and some creative accessories help consumers use their Dyson products more efficiently.

 Attachment Kit for Dyson V15, V11, V10, V8, and V7

 This kit is similar to the V6 toolset I shared earlier.
-It has crevice, combination, fabric and upholstery, stubborn dirt, soft dusting, and flexible hose attachments.
+It features crevice, combination, fabric, and upholstery attachments, as well as a flexible hose for stubborn dirt and soft dusting.

 The set is compatible with Dyson variants, from the V7 to V15.
 Please note this isn’t an OEM product, so don’t expect the exact fit and finish.